 |SSI Federal Payment Standard||Maximum Monthly Benefit|

-The State of Utah has 5 Social Security field offices, 1 Office of Disability Determination Service and 1 Office of Disability Adjudication and Review.
+The are 5 Social Security offices in Utah, 1 Office of Disability Determination Service and 1 Office of Disability Adjudication and Review.
 These offices can answer all of your questions regarding your Social Security disability application.

 Utah Social Security Field Offices